 QUALITY STARTS 94 6th Overall (Find 4th and 5th starters who are healthy and go six innings)

 Cardinals are way ahead of the Cubs in fielding a contending team, but need to fill some obvious gaps to stay competitive.
 The Reds will likely come down to earth in terms of RS/RA but will look to improve as well.
 Offseason will be worth watching for both.
 Cubs need to clear deadweight payroll, Cardinals will try to deal with limited payroll flexibility given they have locked in Holliday, Lohse and Carpenter and look to lock in Albert.

-And what will Tony Larussa do?aaron miles, Albert Pujols, cardinals, Chris Carpenter, jake westbrook, Pedro Feliz, ryan ludwick, tony larussa
+And what will Tony Larussa do?Tags: aaron miles, Albert Pujols, cardinals, Chris Carpenter, jake westbrook, Pedro Feliz, ryan ludwick, tony larussa

 Bruce Markusen has a very well-researched piece The Hardball Times all about a player I remember from one of my favorite era of baseball, the 70s- Al Hrabosky.

 I remember the Mad Hungarian well.
 What I didn’t know was how he got his nickname:

 The unusual routine prompted a nickname from the Cardinals’ front office.
 The team’s public relations director, Jerry Lovelace, began calling Hrabosky “The Mad Hungarian.”
 The name, which accurately reflected his heritage, caught on with writers, broadcasters and fans, giving Hrabosky one of the most identifiable alter egos of his time, or any other for that matter.